unicode-org/icu4x/docs/tutorials/intro.md

 In this case, the parsing is performed at compilation time, so we don't need to handle an error case.
 Try passing an malformed identifier, like "foo-bar" and try to call `cargo check`.

-*Notice:* The compile time macros `langid!`, and `locale!` don't support variants or extension tags, as storing these requires allocation.
+*Notice:* `locale!` does not support variants or extension tags, as storing these requires allocation.
 If you have such a tag you need to use runtime parsing.

 Next, let's add some more complex functionality.

-# 5. Data Management
+# 5. Basic Data Management

 While the locale API is purely algorithmic, many internationalization APIs require more complex data to work.
 The most common data set used in Unicode Internationalization is called `CLDR` - `Common Locale Data Repository`.